astronomer/docs/astro/manage-deployments-as-code.md

 You now can see your updated Deployment in the Astro UI.
 You can update any of the fields in the `environment_variables`, `configuration`, `worker_queues`, or `alert_emails` sections of the Deployment File.
 A few notes on updating a Deployment with a Deployment file:

 - You can’t change the Cluster the Deployment runs on.
 However, you can use the Deployment file to create a new Deployment with a different Cluster.
-- Environment variables are updated to match the `environment_variables` section in the Deployment file.
-Environment variables that are in the Deployment but not in the Deployment file are deleted.
+- The Deployment's environment variables are updated to match the exact variables configured in `environment_variables`.
+Any variables that exist in the Deployment but are not in the Deployment file are deleted.
 If an environment variable is a secret, remove the value from the Deployment file to ensure it doesn’t change during an update.
 - Worker queues are updated to match the `worker_queues` section in the Deployment file.
-Worker queues that are in the Deployment but not in the Deployment file are deleted.
-Omitted values in the `worker_queues` section keep their existing values and are not updated.
+Any existing worker queues that are in the Deployment but not in the Deployment file are deleted.

-## Next steps:
+## See also

 - [Manage Deployment API keys](api-keys.md)
 - [Deploy Code](deploy-code.md)